alchemy-fr/Phraseanet-Docs/en/FAQ/Customization/Stamp-logo.rst

 ================

-Using a stamp automatically adds a banner with a logo and metadata when exporting subviews and original pictures.
+Using a stamp automatically adds a banner with a logo and metadata when exporting document classed subviews and original documents for still images.
 A stamp configuration is a 2 step process.

 Upload a logo